tawn33y/africastalking-ts/README.md

 Alternatively, you can just use the Javascript version of the SDK in your codebase.

-## Issues

-If you find a bug, please file an issue on [our issue tracker on GitHub](https://github.com/tawn33y/africastalking-ts/issues).

 ## Pull Requests

 Any and all PRs are open.